Service + Area

 - Structural framing and red iron installation support for additions, retrofits, and phased building scopes.

-- This tier 2 line is coordinated in Pierce City with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+- This service line is coordinated in Pierce City with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 - Structural Steel & Red Iron in Pierce City is often planned alongside Steel Fabrication, Steel Erection, and Metal Building Construction when scope boundaries, sequencing, or handoffs overlap.